zama-ai/concrete/docs/howto/debug.md

 ## Submitting an issue

-If you cannot find a solution in the community forum, or you found a bug in the library, you could create an issue in our GitHub repository.
+If you cannot find a solution in the community forum, or if you have found a bug in the library, you could create an issue in our GitHub repository.

 In case of a bug, try to: